krancour/brignext/PROPOSAL.md

 N.B.: The
 [log-agent-per-node](https://docs.fluentd.org/container-deployment/kubernetes#fluentd-daemonset)
-deployment model will, in aggregate, consume an undesireable amount of resources in any cluster (large or small) that is not used _exclusively_ for Brigade.
+deployment model will, in aggregate, consume an undesirable amount of resources in any cluster (large or small) that is not used _exclusively_ for Brigade.
 In light of this, it is recommended that only a _subset_ of a cluster's nodes are designated for the execution of Brigade workers and jobs.

-### Securing the API
+### Securing Brigade

 In contrast to Brigade 1.x, the design proposed here does not have Brigade clients communicating directly with the Kubernetes API server.
 By requiring